wintoncode/Winton.Extensions.Configuration.Consul/README.md

 builder
     .AddConsul(
         "myApp",
-        cancellationToken,
         options =>
         {
             options.Parser = new SimpleConfigurationParser();
         });
 ```

 The `SimpleConfigurationParser` expects to encounter a scalar value at each leaf key in the tree.

 If you need to support both expanded keys and JSON values then this can be achieved by putting them under different root keys and adding multiple configuration sources.
 For example: